thingsym/editor-bridge/README.md

 ## Installation

 1. Download and unzip files.
-Or install Guten Plus plugin using the WordPress plugin installer.
+Or install Editor Bridge plugin using the WordPress plugin installer.
 In that case, skip 2.
-2. Upload "guten-plus" to the "/wp-content/plugins/" directory.
+2. Upload "editor-bridge" to the "/wp-content/plugins/" directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Have fun!